-When Maud takes an assignment as the caretaker of a dying woman without faith, she sees the ultimate opportunity for redemption: the gift of saving a soul in its final days.
-Unfortunately for Maud, that soul belongs to Amanda Köhl (Jennifer Ehle); a former world-class dancer and bonafide art-world intellectual, Amanda has little interest in Maud’s proselytizing beyond that of an amusing distraction from the desolate boredom of dying.
-Despite their differences, Maud and Amanda strike up a fascinating bond that’s impossible to look away from, each driven by desperation not to feel alone in their greatest time of need.
+When Maud takes an assignment as the caretaker of a dying woman who believes in no god, she sees the ultimate opportunity for redemption: the gift of saving a soul in its final days.
+Unfortunately for Maud, that soul belongs to Amanda Köhl (Jennifer Ehle); a former world-class dancer and bonafide art-world intellectual.
+Amanda has little interest in Maud’s proselytizing beyond that of an amusing distraction from the desolate boredom of dying.
+Despite their differences, Maud and Amanda strike up a fascinating bond that’s impossible to turn away from, each character driven by desperation not to feel alone in their greatest time of need.
 And Glass makes the whole thing feel like an impossibly alluring, slowly tightening noose.

 The darkest come from Glass’ elegant construction, which begins with an untraceable feeling of dread and never lets up, each new scene arriving with some unknowable darkness that threatens to engulf everything.
 Though thematically different in a few crucial ways, Saint Maud often strikes a similar tone as First Reformed in its examination of the trauma of the pious, the breaking point where faith becomes fanaticism, and the moment where doubt becomes abject horror.
 And of course, there are traces of The Excorcist.
 It’s also a bizarrely sensual film.
 Maud doesn’t just believe in god; she hears him, she feels him, and she loves him.
 And as she confronts Amanda’s sexual freedom in tandem with her religious awakening, the two become merged in a carnal crisis of faith.